 As a talk show host Scaffidi is, repeat, good.
 However, in my view, and I have some prior experience in this regard, Scaffidi has work to do.
 He has turned his slot into public radio.
 Guest after guest after guest; the same guests over and over, some so tireless like Jim Wigderson, a classic bore and example of how print people struggle on the airwaves.
 Might as well rip out the phone system while Scaffidi is on the air.
 Callers?
 You’ll never get on.

-I lost credibility with Scaffidi last week when during his Thursday program he discussed the controversial Gillette ad that ripped men and masculinity.
+Scaffidi lost credibility with me last week when during his Thursday program he discussed the controversial Gillette ad that ripped men and masculinity.

 There’s nothing in that ad that any reasonable rational, decent human being should be upset by.